arcenano/phinity_cdc_task/README.md

 Tests 4,6,7 are where most of the verification happens, the rest are very useful for debugging.

-Tests are evaluated by keeping track of send words and comparing them to received words.
+Tests are evaluated by keeping track of sent words and comparing them to received words.

 ### Test 1.
 Same clocks, single channel simple.
   - Valid always high  on a single channel and ready always high.